machinelearnear/custom-segmentation-model-with-icevision-openimages/README.md

 ### Requisitos

-- Tener una cuenta de Google para usar [Google Colab](https://colab.research.google.com/)
+- Tener una cuenta de Google para usar [Google Colab](https://colab.research.google.com/) o de [StudioLab](https://studiolab.sagemaker.aws/) para usar Amazon SageMaker.

 ### Que es segmentacion de imágenes?
 > Semantic segmentation, or image segmentation, is the task of clustering parts of an image together which belong to the same object class.
 It is a form of pixel-level prediction because each pixel in an image is classified according to a category.